 Common manual handling injuries involving roll cages:

-Maximize safety with a Roll Cage Mover
+Maximise safety with a Roll Cage Mover

 What are the manual handling risks of moving roll cages?